Facebook ad mistakes happen because humans fall in the sub-100% perfect category.

 - Instant Articles

-For example, if you’d like people to create a free trial for your business software, Instagram ads might not be the best option as people aren’t in the mood of dealing with business when browsing images by their friends.
+Say you create a free trial for your business software.
+Instagram ads might not be the best option.
+People aren’t usually in the mood to deal with business while browsing images posted by their friends.

-The best way to find out which ad placements result in the highest return on investment, test multiple ad placements and analyze the results.
+The best way to find out which ad placements result in the highest return on investment is to test multiple ad placements and analyze the results.

-In the Facebook Ads Manager, you can break down Facebook Ads reports by ad placement and see which ones had the lowest cost-per-click and a high conversion rate.
+In Facebook Ads Manager, break down Facebook Ads Reports by ad placement and see which ones had the lowest cost-per-click and a high conversion rate.

 - Brand awareness: Facebook and Instagram